 Gender is the most persistent predictor of poverty and powerlessness in our world today.
 Women are the powerhouses of developing countries: they produce most of the food, make up a third of the official labour force and care for families and homes.
 Yet they tend to have fewer rights, fewer resources and fewer opportunities to make life-shaping decisions than men.
 Gender remains the most persistent predictor of poverty in the world today.

 Fast fashion is a real issue and proclaiming “I’m a Feminist” via a T-shirt made by a woman who is anything but empowered is, aside from hypocritical, possibly one of the most brazen examples of Western capitalist arrogance imaginable.
 Achieving the right to vote and equal pay took hard work and determination, and those things certainly weren’t won by wearing a $3 T-shirt that says “Girl Power”.

 Sustainable manufacturing and ethical treatment of workers should come as standard, not optional.
-It’s no good having a few organic cotton T-shirts that can only be afforded by environmentally minded hipsters prone to proclaiming woeness.
+It’s no good having a few organic cotton T-shirts that can only be afforded by environmentally-minded hipsters prone to proclaiming wholeness.